TABLE OF CONTENTS

 - 13. Use a Trustworthy Merchant Service Provider with Transparent Pricing

 - Cheapest Merchant Services for Small Businesses: Final Thoughts

 For many small business owners, credit card processing fees are a powerful blow that cuts into profits.
 With cash transactions declining, we are starting to see the majority of consumers make most of their daily purchases via card.
-This means that accepting credit cards is vital to keep your business running.
+This means that accepting credit card payments are vital to keeping your business running.
 The goal is to offer this convenient payment method to customers.

 Take a look at these 13 tips for getting the cheapest credit card processing and lowering your processing fees for your business.